Top Challenges in Enabling Same-Day Prescription Delivery

 Locus is the right tech partner that will help pharma businesses improve their last-mile logistics capabilities for same-day prescription deliveries.
 Its logistics optimization software helps pharmacy-based businesses make quick and effective decisions in their last-mile.
 Its optimal route suggestions helps fleet drivers to attain their prescription delivery targets on time and improve their response time to ad-hoc deliveries.

 Finally, Locus’ optimization software enables them to balance regular and urgent deliveries without burdening their assets and resources.

-To develop your logistical capabilities for same-day prescription delivery, click here.
+Talk to our experts to develop your logistical capabilities for same-day prescription delivery.

 As companies work towards creating more equitable workplaces, cultivating diversity and inclusivity has risen high on their agendas.
 According to a McKinsey study, apart from a strong business case, promoting diversity and inclusion also builds resilience, encourages reimagination, and increases workplace productivity.
 To explore the importance of diversity and inclusion in the long-term growth of […]Read more

 Nov 9, 2021